AnyChart/docs.anychart.com/Basic_Charts/Stacked/Percent/Polar_Column_Chart.md

 ## Overview

-A Polar Percent Stacked Column Chart is a multi-series Polar Column Chart that displays the trend of the percentage each value contributes over time or categories.
+A Polar Percent Stacked Column Chart is a multiple-series Polar Column Chart that displays the trend of the percentage each value contributes over time or categories.

 The concept of stacking in AnyChart is described in this article: [Stacked (Overview)](../Overview).

 ## Quick Start

-To build a Polar Percent Stacked Column Chart, create a multi-series [Polar Column Chart](../../Polar_Plot/Column_Chart) and set the {api:anychart.scales.Linear#stackMode}stackMode(){api} method into **percent**:
+To build a Polar Percent Stacked Column Chart, create a multiple-series [Polar Column Chart](../../Polar_Plot/Column_Chart) and set the {api:anychart.scales.Linear#stackMode}stackMode(){api} method into **percent**:

 ```
 // create a chart